Formal and Informal Coaching

 Formal coaching

 When a series of appointments are scheduled, coaching becomes a beginning and end.
-This can have a motivating effect, with the well-known phenomenon of ‘deadline magic’ coming into play towards the end of the coaching process, when both coach and coachee focus their efforts on achieving the goal(s) within the allotted time.
+This can have a motivating effect, with the well-known phenomenon of ‘deadline magic’ coming into play towards the end of the process, when both business coach and coachee focus their efforts on achieving the goal(s) within the allotted time.

-The clear parameters of formal coaching mean that both coach and coachee tend to spend most coaching sessions in coaching mode – i.e. with the coachee doing most of the talking, and the coach primarily engaged in listening, asking questions and giving feedback, as described in the post on Key Coaching Skills.
+The clear parameters of formal coaching mean that both coach and coachee tend to spend most sessions in coaching mode – i.e. with the coachee doing most of the talking, and the business coach primarily engaged in listening, asking questions and giving feedback, as described in the post on Key Coaching Skills.

 Informal Coaching

-Informal coaching is a bit of a grey area – when coaching is used implicitly, as part of the everyday conversation between the manager and her team, it may be that neither party would describe the conversation as ‘coaching’.
 Some team members are uncomfortable with the word ‘coaching’ or the idea of being coached – but respond well to a manager who takes the time to listen carefully to them and ask questions that empower them to find their own way of meeting a challenge or solving a problem, without being told what to do.
-Or a manager may be so familiar with the coaching approach (or it may be so similar to her natural communication style) that she may not consciously decide to ‘coach’ someone but instinctively listen and ask rather than ‘tell and sell’.

 Informal coaching does not take place in scheduled appointments but in everyday workplace conversations.
 These conversations may be short or long, one-to-one or within a group, task-focused or people-focused – what qualifies them as coaching is not a formal model or structure, but a style of conversation.

-The coaching style of management is one in which the manager typically takes a ’step back’ in order to empower team members and elicit their commitment and creativity, helping them to both get the job done and learn something new in the process.
+The coaching style of management is one in which the manager typically takes a ‘step back’ in order to empower team members and elicit their commitment and creativity, helping them to both get the job done and learn something new in the process.
 So instead of giving orders or dispensing knowledge, the manager asks questions and listens to see what team members come up with.
-For a manager-coach, coaching is not something that begins and ends with the coaching session or programme – asking questions, listening, empathising and giving observational (rather than judgmental) feedback are elements of her personal communication style.
-For a coaching organisation, the coaching style is simply ‘the way we do things round here’.

 Because informal coaching is a way of doing things rather than a clearly defined programme, there is no overall beginning and end, but an ongoing process.
-The coaching conversation becomes open-ended, with markers such as goal-setting and review occurring along the way, not as book-ends but part of a larger process of learning.
+The conversation becomes open-ended, with markers such as goal-setting and review occurring along the way, not as book-ends but part of a larger process of learning.

 Which style should I use?